jorisvandenbossche/course-python-geospatial/notebooks/11-xarray-intro.md

 - Data stored as a NumPy arrays.
 - Dimensions do have a name.
-- The coordinates of each of the dimensions can represent geographical coordinates, categories, dates, ... instead of just an index.
+- The coordinates of each of the dimensions can represent geographical coordinates, categories, dates, ... instead of just a positional index.

 +++